nttgin/BGPalerter/README.md

 You can compose the tool with 3 main components: connectors, monitors, and reports.

-Connectors retrieve/listen the data from different sources and transform them in a common format.
+Connectors retrieve/listen to the data from different sources and transform them to a common format.
-Monitors analize the data flow and produce alerts.
+Monitors analyze the data flow and produce alerts.
 Different monitors try to detect different issues.
 Reports send/store the alerts, e.g. by email or to a file.

 ##### connectors